gitjeff05/kapitsa/README.md

 ## Solution

-A script to query tagged code cells from .ipynb files and return the source and path to the file.
-Users provide a configuration file to specify paths to search and some othe optional parameters.
+Kapitsa is a simple script that scans **jupyter tagged code cells** from .ipynb files for keywords and returns the source and path to the file.
+Users provide a configuration file to specify paths to search and begin tagging cells with their own examples.
+This way authors build their own library of examples and best practices to call up from the command line at any time.

 # Example
 <!--